THE COBWEB BEARING

 Compared to a conventional bearing, axially loaded, and when the speed increases:

-Between 20% and 40% reduction in dissipated power
+Between 20% and 40% reduction in dissipated power by friction

 Drastic reduction of the gap between internal and external contact angles